A Novel ES-BGK Model for Non-Polytropic Gases with Internal State Density Independent of the Temperature: Introduction

 The kinetic description of the nonequilibrium flow of rarefied polyatomic gases has been given much attention in recent years \cite{McCourt-1990, Nagnibeda-2009, Boyd-2017, Borsoni-2022}, and its importance for various applications, such as atmospheric re-entry problems, is now recognized \cite{Li-2009, Mathiaud-2018}.

 One possible extension of the kinetic theory of monatomic gases to polyatomic gases was made, for the case of polytropic fluids, by Borgnakke and Larsen \cite{Borgnakke-1975}.
-According to the model presented in \cite{Borgnakke-1975}, the distribution function $f$ depends, in addition to time $t$, the space variable $\xx$, and the molecular velocity $\cc$, on an additional continuous variable $I$ representing the microscopic energy of the internal modes of a molecule, accounting for the energy exchange (other than the translational one) due to rotational and vibrational molecular motions: $f\equiv f(t,\xx,\cc,I)$.
+According to the model presented in \cite{Borgnakke-1975}, the distribution function $f\equiv f(t,\xx,\cc,I)$ depends, in addition to time $t$, the space variable $\xx$, and the molecular velocity $\cc$, on an additional continuous variable $I$ representing the microscopic energy of the internal modes of a molecule, accounting for the energy exchange (other than the translational one) due to rotational and vibrational molecular motions.
 This model, initially developed for Monte Carlo simulations of polyatomic gases, was later applied to the derivation of the generalized Boltzmann equation by Bourgat et al. \cite{Bourgat-1994}.

 In this model, along the energy variable $I$, the state density function $\phiI$ needs to be introduced when constructing the macroscopic fields as moments of the distribution function $f$ integrated over the phase space of the velocity and the newly introduced microscopic energy variable.
-Being $\phi$ a state density, $\phiI dI$ represents the number of internal states between $I$ and $I+dI$, and it is defined as to recover the total specific internal energy $\eps$ given -- for polyatomic gases -- by the sum of the specific translational energy, $\epsK$, and the specific internal energy due to rotational and vibrational modes, $\epsI$:
+Being $\phi$ a state density, $\phiI dI$ represents the number of internal states between $I$ and $I+dI$, and it is defined as recovering the macroscopic total specific internal energy $\eps$.
+Therefore, the quantity $f\left(t,\xx,\cc,I\right) \phiI d\xx\,d\cc dI$ represents the number of molecules in the 7-dimensional phase space around a point $\left(\xx, \cc, I\right)$ at time $t$ \footnote{ It should be remarked that the distribution function adopted by other authors, as for example in \cite{Kosuge-2019}, which is written as $f_*$ here, is related to the distribution function $f$ of the present paper as follows: